acrcloud/acrcloud_scan_files_python/README.md

 ## Installation

- For Windows System, you must install [Python 2](https://www.python.org/downloads/windows/) and [pip](https://pip.pypa.io/en/stable/installing/).
+ For Windows System, you must install [Python](https://www.python.org/downloads/windows/) and [pip](https://pip.pypa.io/en/stable/installing/).

  Open your terminal and change to the script directory of <strong>acrcloud_scan_files_python-master</strong>.
 Then run the command: